SMZR 25x100 / N52 - magnetic roller

 - They possess very high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – find application in computer drives, electric drive mechanisms, medical equipment and other modern machines.
+- Key role in modern technologies – are used in computer drives, electric motors, medical devices and very modern machines.

 Disadvantages of neodymium magnets: